 Ultrahigh-resolution cameras, 3D imaging, optical sensors and augmented reality improve precision in the production processes.
-These photonic technologies enable autonomous robots and predictive maintenance, using fibre optics as the industrial communication network.
+These photonic technologies enable autonomous robots and predictive maintenance, using fiber optics as the industrial communication network.
+NORIA tool, developed by Hittech based on TNO technology, enables Somni to produce Fiber Bragg Grating based sensors for medical and industrial applications.

 Furthermore, the power consumption of data centers and networks can be decreased by employing energy saving photonics in data interconnects, transmission and switches.

 Finally, photonics can function as hardware accelerators that directly implement, e.g., machine learning algorithms, with much higher efficiency than is fundamentally possible with current electronics.
-Extreme ultraviolet (EUV) lithography systems offer solutions for a smaller technology node (smaller feature size, smaller transistors, both faster and more power-efficient) in the semiconductor industry.
-And photonic integrated circuits make mass-manufacturable photonic solutions possible.